-3.3 Termination of Membership
+3.5 Termination of Membership

-The Trustee may terminate the Membership of any Member at any time and for whatever cause including the Member being subject to a legal action, including a Family Law action, a relationship separation or bankruptcy.
-All superannuation benefits of the terminated Member are to be determined and signed off by the Fund's auditor and paid within such reasonable time as the Superannuation Laws require.
+The Leading Member may terminate the Membership of any Member at any time and for whatever cause including the Member being subject to a legal action, including a Family Law action, a relationship separation or bankruptcy.
+All superannuation benefits of the terminated Member are to be determined and signed off by the Fund's auditor and paid within such reasonable time as he Superannuation Laws require.

-3.4 Continuation of Membership to the Legal Personal Representative
+3.6 Continuation of Membership to the Legal Personal Representative

-The Legal Personal Representative of a Member including a deceased or incapacitated Member is deemed to be the Member for the purposes of the Rules and therefore holds all rights and entitlements of the Member or a deceased or incapacitated Member.
-For the sake of clarity, a deceased or incapacitated Member's Legal Personal

-Representative continues the deceased or incapacitated Member's membership under the Rules of the Fund until such time as the Superannuation Laws allow or the Trustee determines.
+The Legal Personal Representative of a Member including a deceased Member is deemed to be the Member for the purposes of the Rules and therefore holds all rights and entitlements of the Member or a deceased Member.
+For the sake of clarity, a deceased Member's Legal Personal Representative continues the deceased Member's membership under the Rules of the Fund until such time as the Superannuation Laws allow or the Trustee or Leading Member determines.

-3.5 Member's Individual Sub-Funds
+3.7 Member's Individual Sub-Funds

-If the Trustee creates sub-Funds for Members under these Rules and the Superannuation Laws, Fund Members have all rights and entitlements as contained in the Member's sub-Fund.
+If the Trustee creates sub-Funds for Members under these Rules and as allowed under the Superannuation Laws, Fund Members have all rights and entitlements as contained in the Member's sub-Fund.
 These may include, but are not limited to:

-- a) The accumulation of superannuation benefits directed and dedicated to that specific member; - b) The payment of a superannuation or other benefit to the Member; - c) Who the Member appoints as a replacement Trustee or director of the Corporate Trustee in the event of death or legal disability; - d) The investment strategy and the investments that may be held specifically for the Member or one or more of the Member's superannuation interests or other benefits; - e) The Member's Enduring Power of Attorney as it applies to their Trusteeship or acting as a Director of the Fund's corporate Trustee; - f) The Members directions as to the disposal or use of their Superannuation Benefits in the event of their death (a SMSF Will) or mental or physical incapacity (SMSF Living Will) provided any such direction has been signed by the Member and witnessed by two non-related and non-beneficiaries; - g) The Member's Will; - h) Any Member advanced health care directive; - i) Any other right or entitlement that the Trustee agrees to in relation to the Member sub-fund.
+a) The accumulation of superannuation benefits directed and dedicated to that specific member;

+- b) The payment of a superannuation or other benefit to the Member; - c) Who the Member appoints as a replacement Trustee or director of the Corporate Trustee in the event of death or legal disability; - d) The investment strategy and the investments that may be held specifically for the Member or one or more of the Member's superannuation interests or other benefits; - e) The Member's Enduring Power of Attorney; - f) The Members directions as to the disposal or use of their Superannuation Benefits in the event of their death (a SMSF Will) or mental or physical incapacity (SMSF Living Will) provided any such direction has been signed by the Member and witnessed by two non-related and non-beneficiaries; - g) The Member's Will; - h) Any Member health directive; - i) Any other right or entitlement that the Leading Member agrees to in relation to the Member sub-fund.